In Vitro Fertilization (IVF)

 Step 4: Embryo development

-For the 5 to 6 days following fertilization, an embryologist will monitor for progressive embryo development using a system we call embryo grading.
-For example, we’re looking for the embryo to contain 2-4 cells on day 2, and 6-8 cells on day 3.
-From there, rapid cell division continues as the embryo enters the blastocyst stage at days 5 or 6.
-The physician’s goal for the patient is to transfer the agreed upon amount of the highest-quality embryo(s) that offer the greatest chance of reproductive success.
+In the days following fertilization, an embryologist will monitor for progressive embryo development using a system we call embryo grading.
+Rapid cell division continues as the embryo enters the blastocyst stage around days 5 or 6.
+The goal is to transfer the highest-quality embryo(s) that offer the greatest chance of reproductive success.